pradovera/rational_lasg_matlab/README.md

 Sample scripts for surrogate training and testing are in `tutorial_train_*.m` and `tutorial_test_*.m`, respectively.
 The suffixes `1p1` and `1p2` refer to the number of parameters, 1 and 2 (in addition to frequency), respectively.

 ## Customization
-The target QoIs are defined in the function scripts `getSampleImpedance.m` (QoIs depending on both frequency and parameters) and `getSampleForce.m` (QoIs depending only on parameters).
+The target QoIs are defined in the function scripts `getSampleImpedance_*.m` (QoIs depending on both frequency and parameters) and `getSampleForce_*.m` (QoIs depending only on parameters).
 They can be customized to compute any desired QoI.
 The frequency and parameter ranges are defined near the beginning of `tutorial_train_*.m`, and can be easily adapted to new settings.